 Membership fees should be transferred to the ISPOG bank account, details of which are on the invoice.
 Fees are due by 31 March each year.

 If your country is not a national society of ISPOG you have got the option to become an individual member of ISPOG.
-Fill in your details below and we will respond to you as soon as possible!
+Download the Individual Membership Form below, fill in the details and send it to the ISPOG secretariat (firstname.lastname@example.org).
+We will respond to you as soon as possible!